sendgrid/docs/content/docs/glossary/dkim.md

 When your email is received, the public key is retrieved through the DNS and decrypted by the receiver to allow them to confidently verify the identity of your domain.

 While DKIM authentication is an email best practice, it’s important to understand that a DKIM signature is limited in scope.
-It does not verify content or tell the receiver to treat the message any differently.
+It does not verify the content or tell the receiver to treat the message any differently.
 Its main purpose is to help verify sender identity, which is an important factor (although not the only factor) when it comes to email delivery.

 You can authenticate with DKIM yourself or the DKIM signature can be created by your sending MTA, but setting it up can be a complex process.
 If not done right, ISPs will block your email, particularly because incorrect implementation is a telltale sign of a spammer.